ryandward/RCi_exploration/README.md

 ## Threshold Determination Using FDR

-We use an FDR-based approach to determine the minimum count \(N\) for considering a barcode as real.
-The expected number of false positives is calculated based on the sgRNA error rate.
+We employ a Bayesian FDR-based approach to determine the minimum count `N` for considering a barcode as valid.
+We estimate the expected number of false positives based on the sgRNA error rate and iteratively adjust `N` until the False Discovery Rate (FDR) falls below our target threshold.

+### False Discovery Rate (FDR)

+The False Discovery Rate (FDR) is calculated as:

 $$
+FDR = \frac{\text{expected false positives}}{\text{actual positives}}
+$$

+### Expected False Positives

+The expected number of false positives is given by:

+$$
 \text{Expected False Positives} = M \times \text{sgRNA error rate}^N
 $$

 Where:
-* $M$ is the total number of unique barcodes
+* `M` represents the total number of unique barcodes.
-* $N$ is the count threshold for considering a barcode as real
+* `N` is the count threshold for considering a barcode as real.

+### Actual Positives

+For the calculation of actual positives, we count the number of unique barcodes that meet or exceed the count threshold `N`.
+In other words:

+Actual Positives = Number of unique barcodes where the count is greater than or equal to `N`

+### sgRNA Error Rate

+The sgRNA error rate is determined as:

 $$
 \text{sgRNA Error Rate} = \frac{\text{Number of off-target sgRNA reads}}{\text{Total number of reads} - \text{Number of dark oligos}}
 $$

 ```python